Getting Started with HPC

 To see if your job has been queued:

 The first thing you’ll want to check is if your job request was queued.
-To do this, you will use the qstat command:
+Use the squeue command to view the status of your jobs:

 Each job is assigned a unique job identifier (Job ID).
 It is sufficient to use only the numeric portion of the job id when referencing a job or submitting a ticket.